For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 Secondary study design

-If interventional, select from the following options:
+If your study is interventional, select from the following options:

 - Randomised controlled trial: A clinical trial with a intervention and control group, where allocation to a group is done randomly